 Mr. Misadventures and I just binged watched the latest rendition of the classic French character, Arséne Lupin, the gentleman thief featured in Maurice Leblanc novels.
 It’s called Lupin.
 One of the things we most enjoyed was spotting the locations where they filmed the series which I am sharing here!
 It’s kind of a hobby of ours whenever we watch anything filmed in Paris.
 We have been there so many times (50+ trips) that we make it a competition between the two of us.

-In the very modern Lupin series that debuted on January 8th on Netflix (in French with English subtitles), Omar Sy plays Assane Diop, a man with his own history with Arséne Lupin.
+In the very modern Lupin series that you can see on Netflix (in French with English subtitles), Omar Sy plays Assane Diop, a man with his own history with Arséne Lupin.
 I adore Omar Sy!
 Americans might recognize him from Jurassic World (from 2015 he was the co-trainer of Chris Pratt, he is also slated for the 2022 Jurassic World: Dominion); Call of the Wild (2020 with Harrison Ford), or you may recognize his voice as the hot rod in Transformers: The Last Knight (2017 with Mark Whalberg) but you might not be aware that the film The Upside with Kevin Hart and Bryan Cranston is based on the French film Intouchables starring Omar Sy and François Cluzet.

 But I love Omar from further back when I used to live in France in the oughts.
 He used to star in mini-episodes of SAV (Service après-vente des émissions), along with Fred Testot, which were absolutely hilarious!
 (Here is a mash-up on YouTube) French aren’t known for their customer service and these skits based on customer service calls mercilessly made fun of that fact in never-ending ways!
 So glad to see him starring in his own show.